moja-global/About_moja_global/Governance/Standard-Rules-for-Collab-on-Text.md

 The following rules can be pasted at the beginning of the document to facilitate collaboration:

 This is an open-source document.
 Everybody is welcome to contribute.
-To allow us to be efficient we have only a few rules:
+To allow us to be efficient, we have only few rules:

 1. All contributors use comments to ask questions or make substantial and structural suggestions.
 Always suggest solutions in your comments, not problems.
 1. Only Maintainers can resolve comments.